Apache Pulsar source connector

 value.fields-include

-Specify whether the partition key columns should be present in the payload values sent to Pulsar.
+If set to ALL then the partition key columns will be included in the payload values sent to Decodable.

 For an example of how the key.fields, key.format, and value.fields-include arguments work together, see the examples in the Key and Value Formats section in the Apache Flink documentation.